 - Health and safety hazards

-- Structural integrity of the home
+- The structural integrity of the home

-- The condition of the home
+- The home’s condition

 - Visible defects